Soil formation: Parent material

 Parent materials are classified according to how they came to be deposited.
 Residual materials are mineral materials that have weathered in place from primary bedrock.
 Transported materials are those that have been deposited by water, wind, ice or gravity.
 Cumulose material is organic matter that has grown and accumulates in place.

 Residual soils are soils that develop from their underlying parent rocks and have the same general chemistry as those rocks.
-The soils found on mesas, plateaux, and plains are residual soils.
+Residual soils can be found on mesas and volcanoes.
 In the United States as little as three percent of the soils are residual.

 Most soils derive from transported materials that have been moved many miles by wind, water, ice and gravity: